 Why Did The Hartford Deny My Claim?

 When your long-term disability claim is denied, or your benefits are terminated, you will likely receive a letter from The Hartford notifying you of the change.
-This letter should contain the reasons your claim has been denied or your benefits terminated.
+This letter should contain the reasons your long-term disability insurance claim has been denied or your benefits terminated.
 You will want to thoroughly read and understand this letter so you can begin to prepare for your appeal.
 By understanding the reasons The Hartford issued your denial, you can build a case that strengthens the areas of weakness in your initial claim.

 The Hartford may try to find any reason to deny your claim.
 The Hartford may make a visit to your home to interview you in person, hire a private investigator to keep surveillance on you, or investigate your social media.
 Because of this, you will want to be as thorough in your disability evidence as possible so that The Hartford cannot pinpoint anything that might conflict with your claim.

 Reasons The Hartford might deny your claim can include:

 - You did not satisfy the policy’s definition of disability: In order to be approved for long-term disability benefits, your evidence must satisfy the definition of disability in your policy.
 This can sometimes be difficult, especially when companies like The Hartford include specific or confusing policy requirements.
 When filing your appeal, you want to make sure that you closely evaluate your policy’s definition of disability and gather strong evidence that will leave no room for The Hartford to find fault.